Ladders are an important and versatile piece of equipment commonly seen

 hazard involving ladder use.

-from a ladder
+from a ladder can resultfrom a number

-over, causing a fall.
+or knocked over, causing a fall.

-ip or lose their balance while climbing or by over-reaching while working
+Employees can slip or lose their balance while climbing or by over-reaching while working

 at the top of a ladder.

-y it can shift, causing the person on the ladder to fall.
+If a ladder is not setup properly it can shift, causing the person on the ladder to fall.

-s can affect safety on ladders used outside.
+Weather conditions can affect safety on ladders used outside.

-, and follow these 4 simply rules.
+ladders, and follow these 4 simple rules.

 Rule 1: Pick the right ladder: